charleskoffler/clprolf/docs/clprolf_insights.md

 * The clprolf compiler doesn't currently proceed clprolf semantic checks, nor these rules.
 And the framemworks haven't currently tools for checking this either.

-* There is the checking about the optional features for interface inheritance.
+* There is the checking about the features for interface inheritance.
 There are precised in the concerned chapter.

 ### INSIGHTS ABOUT INHERITANCE AND clprolf